smysnk/factorio-discord-bot/README.md

 node bot.js
 ```

-The bot listens for commands in the channel specified by `DISCORD_CHANNEL_ID`.
+The bot uses slash commands which are registered automatically on startup.
+Use `DISCORD_CHANNEL_ID` to restrict the channel and `DISCORD_GUILD_ID` to limit
+registration to a single guild.